anon5664/paper5664/MedScribble/README.md

 # Data Sources

-See the list of data sources below for the sources of the images and segmentations.
 Please cite the original data sources for the images and segmentations.

 For SpineWeb, you will need to follow the instructions on the [website](http://spineweb.digitalimaginggroup.ca/Index.php?n=Main.Datasets#Dataset_7.3A_Intervertebral_Disc_Localization_and_Segmentation.3A_3D_T2-weighted_Turbo_Spin_Echo_MR_image_Database) to retrieve Dataset 7.
 Then perform the following processing steps for `Subject04`, `Subject13`, and `Subject14`: